trishume/sympy-wiki-with-svn/GSoC-2011-Application:-Vladimir-Perić:-Porting-to-Python-3.md

  * Familiarize myself with the code in different parts of SymPy.
 Ascertain if our current testing framework is robust enough to handle multiple Python version; if required, write additional tests and encourage other developers and students to do the same.
  * Work on fixing all the warnings that "Python -3" produces, which is the first step towards porting.
 It will be important to identify the most critical parts of SymPy, as these should be ported first.
  * Further research Python 3 porting; contact various projects for advice or ideas.
 Notably, I wish to contact the developer of [mpmath](http://code.google.com/p/mpmath/), which was recently ported to Python 3 and might have faced similar problems; I also want to contact the author of the guide mentioned in the synopsis, as he might have further insights.
 Investigate the specific problems related to supporting both Python 2 and 3 in the same code base.
- * Bond with the community: get to know the developers responsible for the major parts of SymPy, so that I know who to turn to if problems arise; educate the current developers and new GSoC students on the good practices related to writing a dual-code base.
+ * Bond with the community: get to know the developers responsible for the major parts of SymPy, so that I know who to turn to if problems arise; educate the current developers and new GSoC students on best practices with such a code base.

 **May 23 – June 11 (Official coding period starts):**